 Maintain a direct relationship with the underlying managers used by the system and conduct appropriate due diligence on the managers on an ongoing basis.
 Communicate important developments and recommendations for changes in assignments to investment staff when appropriate.

-Provide quarterly reports summarizing the investment performance of the operating and endowment pools and individual investment managers.
+Provide quarterly reports summarizing the investment performance of the operating pool and LTIP and individual investment managers.

 Assist with investment manager searches, as needed, including recommendation of potential candidates and associated due diligence.